 In order to lead a more fulfilling life, you’ll need to rethink both your work habits and how you spend your after-work hours.

-Smart with small habits
+Tip #1: Be smart with small habits

 “If you want to improve the quality of your life, you have to take a conscious inventory of how you spend your time now.
 How does it align with what matters most to you?
 And then take inventory of the quality of your presence during that time.
 For example, if you spend time with family, but you’re on tech or wishing you were somewhere else, your time is wasted.”